InfiniBand vs Ethernet for Multi-Node LLM Fine-Tuning

 Introduction

 Azure’s H100 GPU VMs (Standard_ND96isr_H100_v5) come equipped with 8× 400 Gb/s NDR InfiniBand — 3.2 Tbps of aggregate RDMA bandwidth per node.
-It’s widely understood that InfiniBand is essential for large-scale distributed training, but how early does the interconnect actually start to matter?
+Everyone knows InfiniBand matters for distributed training.
+But how much does it actually matter — measured in throughput, not marketing?

-In this post, I quantify exactly where InfiniBand becomes critical by benchmarking both IB and plain Ethernet across two model sizes (Qwen2.5-7B and Qwen2.5-72B), scaling from 1 to 8 nodes (8 to 64 GPUs), using PyTorch FSDP on a 10-node Azure VMSS cluster with Azure Managed Lustre.
+In this post, I benchmark InfiniBand (RDMA) against genuine Ethernet (TCP sockets) across two dense models (Qwen2.5-7B and Qwen2.5-72B) and one Mixture-of-Experts model (Mixtral 8x7B), scaling from 1 to 8 nodes (8–64 GPUs), using PyTorch FSDP on an 11-node Azure VMSS cluster with Azure Managed Lustre.

 Test Environment